General Countersues Family After Crash That Killed 3-Year-Old Boy

 A policy to rotate judges and other court officials between provinces every four years has done little to tackle the roots of judicial corruption and court pliability in the face of government pressure, according to critics and legal experts.

-VOD is a local independent media outlet producing radio programs and disseminating information to the public via the Internet.
+VOD is an independent media outlet producing radio programs and disseminating information to the public via the Internet.

 © 2019 VOD.
 All Rights Reserved.